rain1017/global-events/README.md

 var subscribeClient = redis.createClient();
 var events = require('global-events');

-//pub: redis client for publish events
+// pub: redis client for publish events
-//sub: redis client for subscribe events (should use the same db as pub)
+// sub: redis client for subscribe events (should use the same db as pub)
-//You can left pub/sub to null as long as you don't fire event or add listeners
+// You can left pub/sub to null as long as you don't fire event or add listeners
 //
-//prefix(Optional): redis pub/sub channel prefix
+// prefix(Optional): redis pub/sub channel prefix
 var emitter = new events.EventEmitter({
 									pub: publishClient,
 									sub: subscribeClient,